 Every year, I receive literally hundreds of internship applications from young women who want to become wedding planners.
-We have a very strict vetting process for choosing the best candidates for the position, because we learned early on that an awful lot of people have a very wrong impression of what being a wedding or event planner actually is.
+We have a very strict vetting process for choosing the best candidates for the position because we learned early on that an awful lot of people have a very wrong impression of what being a wedding or event planner actually is.

 But seriously, wedding and event planning is a very detail-oriented—and sometimes emotionally intense—career choice.
 There are no industry-standard business hours.
 There are no holidays.
 We rarely have a free weekend.
 And we work when clients hire us to work (sorry, Candice—we don't tell them when to get married).

 Wedding planning may be portrayed as glamorous in some TV shows and in movies, but in reality, it's a stressful, exhausting business.
 So here's a reality check, from one seasoned wedding planner, for anybody considering going into the wedding planning career.

-If something goes wrong, and a guest is injured or something gets broken, the wedding planner is in charge, and it's their responsibility to handle the problem, with a clear head.
+If something goes wrong, and a guest is injured or something gets broken, the wedding planner is in charge, and it's their responsibility to handle the problem with a clear head.
 Also, most liability insurance won't cover the damage if the insured wedding planner has been drinking.

 Sandy Malone is the owner of Sandy Malone Weddings & Events and author of How to Plan Your Own Destination Wedding: Do-It-Yourself Tips from an Experienced Professional.
-Sandy is the star of TLC’s reality show Wedding Island, about her destination wedding planning company, Weddings in Vieques.
+She was the star of TLC’s "Wedding Island" where she planned and coordinated weddings on Vieques Island in the Caribbean.